hugo082/DBManagerBundle/README.md

 # Database Manager Web Interface

-DBManager is a web interface generator that help you to implement a database manager on your website.
+DBManager (DBM) is a web interface generator that help you to implement a database manager on your website.

 Features include: